Our review score is based on thorough real-world testing and is always held up against comparable models.

 Thanks to the 8-inch air-filled tires, the ride will be smooth and secure, which is important if you’re a beginner.

-The specs on the Hover-1 Horizon include dual 200-watt motors, under 8 mph max speed, 8-mile range, and 6.5-inch tires.
+The specs on the Hover-1 Horizon include dual 200-watt motors, under 8 mph max speed, an 8-mile range, and 6.5-inch tires.

 That makes this hoverboard a decent choice for beginners or more experienced riders who aren’t looking for a way to commute or really fast speeds.